tuzumkuru/notion-imdb-movielist-update/Readme.md

 ### Setting up your Notion

-Go to https://www.notion.so/my-integrations website and create an internal integration with Read and Update capabilities.
+Go to https://www.notion.so/my-integrations page and create an internal integration with Read and Update capabilities.

 Duplicate this page (https://www.notion.so/tuzumkuru/819881b338594c6e9efa4902a6dcd37b) to your workspace and connect your integration with your page.